arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 `let squareIsNotNegative n = square n >= 0` is the property you want to prove wrong.
 As you see, it's just a simple predicate.

-In Hedgehog, the syntax is just slighly different
+In Hedgehog, the syntax is just slighly different:

 ```fsharp
 test "Square of any number is not negative" {